Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 #### 6.4 Unfroze Pod Autoscaler

-Restore state of Pod Autoscaler.
+Restore the state of Pod Autoscaler.

 #### 6.5 Unfroze Node Autoscaler

-And restore state of Node Autoscaler.
+And restore the state of Node Autoscaler.

 ### Summary

-It's all.\
+It’s all.\
 I hope this helps someone.
-Despite there a lot of tutorials in web.
+Despite there are a lot of tutorials on the web.